rangle/augury-labs/README.md

 Here are some other unpublished experimental plugins:

-- [Unit Tester](packages/plugins/unit-tester) - Proof of concept which allows programatic access to `@augury/core` to be used in `e2e` tests.
+- [Unit Tester](packages/plugins/unit-tester) - Proof of concept which allows programmatic access to `@augury/core` to be used in `e2e` tests.
 This could be used to check for acceptable thresholds of runtime behaviour in specific areas of your application.